parkyjmit/alphaFC/README.md

 # $\alpha$ Fuel Cell
-This is the codebase of the paper titled **Alpha-Fuel-Cell: Maximizing Delivered Power for Direct Methanol Fuel Cell with Actor-Critic Algorithm**.
+This is the codebase of the paper titled **An Actor-Critic Algorithm to Maximize the Power Delivered from Direct Methanol Fuel Cells**.

 ## Abstract
-Hongbin Xu $^{1\dagger}$, Yang Jeong Park1 $^{2\dagger}$.
-Zhichu Ren $^{1}$, Daniel J. Zheng $^{1}$, Haojun Jia $^{2}$, Chenru Duan $^{2}$, Guanzhou Zhu $^{1}$, Yuriy Román-Leshkov $^{2}$, Yang Shao-Horn $^{1,3*}$, Ju Li $^{1,4*}$
+Hongbin Xu $^{1\dagger}$, Yang Jeong Park1 $^{1,2\dagger}$.
+Zhichu Ren $^{1}$, Daniel J. Zheng $^{1}$, Davide Menga $^{1}$, Haojun Jia $^{3}$, Chenru Duan $^{3}$, Guanzhou Zhu $^{1}$, Yuriy Román-Leshkov $^{3}$, Yang Shao-Horn $^{1,4*}$, Ju Li $^{1,2*}$

-1 Department of Materials Science and Engineering, Massachusetts Institute of Technology; Cambridge, MA 02139, USA
-2 Department of Chemical Engineering, Massachusetts Institute of Technology; Cambridge, MA 02139, USA
-3 Department of Mechanical Engineering, Massachusetts Institute of Technology; Cambridge, MA 02139, USA
-4 Department of Nuclear Science and Engineering, Massachusetts Institute of Technology; Cambridge, MA 02139, USA
+1 Department of Materials Science and Engineering, Massachusetts Institute of Technology; Cambridge, MA 02139, USA 2 Department of Nuclear Science and Engineering, Massachusetts Institute of Technology; Cambridge, MA 02139, USA 3 Department of Chemical Engineering, Massachusetts Institute of Technology; Cambridge, MA 02139, USA 4 Department of Mechanical Engineering, Massachusetts Institute of Technology; Cambridge, MA 02139, USA

 † These authors contributed equally: Hongbin Xu, Yang Jeong Park

 *Corresponding author.
 Email: shaohorn@mit.edu (Yang Shao-Horn); liju@mit.edu (Ju Li)

-Taking time-dependent actions to tune the performance of complex energy systems is desirable.
-Fuel cell should economically delivered the maximum power over a long time period, but as the electrocatalytic surfaces become fouled, theirits performance decays over time.
-Changing the potential dynamically during operation can clean the surface and recover the activity of catalysts for direct methanol fuel cells (DMFCs).
-However, manual experiments and parameter adjustments face many drawbacks.
-Here we developed and demonstrated a nonlinear policy model (Alpha-Fuel-Cell) inspired by actor-critic reinforcement learning (RL) to control and maximize the time-averaged delivered power for DMFCs.
-Our policy model learns directly from real-world electrical current trajectories to infer the state of catalysts during operation.
-Combineding with the action parameters, the cell power can be predicted and a suitable action for the next step is generated automatically, which can be utilized to further maximize the delivered power in the period.
-Moreover, the model can provide protocols to achieve the required power while significantly slowing the degradation of catalysts significantly.
-Benefiting from this model, the time-averaged power delivered is 285.2% and 153.8% compared to steady operation for three-electrode cells and DMFCs in over 12 hours, respectively.
-Our framework can be generalized to other energy applications requiring long time horizon decision-making in the real world.
+Optimizing nonlinear time-dependent control in complex energy systems like direct methanol fuel cells (DMFCs) is a crucial engineering challenge.
+The long-term power delivery of DMFCs deteriorates as the electrocatalytic surfaces become fouled.
+Dynamic voltage adjustment can clean the surface and recover the activity of catalysts; however, manually identifying optimal control strategies considering multiple mechanisms is challenging.
+Here we demonstrated a nonlinear policy model (Alpha-Fuel-Cell) inspired by actor-critic reinforcement learning (RL), which learns directly from real-world current-time trajectories to infer the state of catalysts during operation and generates a suitable action for the next time step automatically.
+Moreover, the model can provide protocols to achieve the required power while significantly slowing the degradation of catalysts.
+Benefiting from this model, the time-averaged power delivered is 153% compared to constant-potential operation for DMFCs over 12 hours.
+Our framework may be generalized to other energy device applications requiring long-time-horizon decision-making in the real world.

 # Fuel Cell Control and Neural Network Training